rfbaylon/GoalFlow/Coordination.md

 - [ ] Implement REST API to python (imo im not sure we need as many rows as we have -- which is also good news)

+PLEASE LABEL WHERE YOUR PUT/POST/DELETE ROUTES ARE

 - [ ] Jose Landing Page
     - [x] Jose Feature 1
         - 3.4 Completed by Ryan
-    - [ ] Jose Feature 2
+    - [x] Jose Feature 2
-        - 3.1 Ryans working on this
+        - 3.1 Completed by Ryan :D
     - [ ] Jose Feature 3

 - [ ] Jack Landing Page